Guaiwei

 Guaiwei (怪味 (怪味, guàiwèi)), literally "exotic taste" or "strange taste", is a seasoning mixture in Sichuan cuisine of China.
-Although it is popular in the Sichuan province, it is seldom used outside the region's cuisine, unlike yuxiang, another seasoning mixture of the region.
-The guaiwei seasoning exists in several forms but can be viewed as the combination of yuxiang and mala seasoning with a high proportion of sesame and sour ingredients.
+Although it is popular in the Sichuan province, it is rarely used outside the region's cuisine, unlike yuxiang, another seasoning mixture of the region.
+The guaiwei seasoning exists in several forms, but can be viewed as the combination of yuxiang and mala seasoning with a high proportion of sesame and sour ingredients.

 Preparation

 The ingredients of guaiwei always consists of either some or all of each group of: